 You can also target and override a dependency for a specific package, rather than applying it globally.

-, and you need to upgrade just lodash
+Suppose you use express, which relies on [email protected], and you need to upgrade just lodash used by express:

 {